In this Article

 Couples must also explain efforts they have taken to attempt to reconcile the marriage.
 For example, they may have attended marriage counselling sessions together, or have organised and participated in activities together.
 If the court believes that reconciling the relationship is possible, it may reject the application and redirect the spouses to marriage counselling.

-Care Arrangements of Children
+Care Arrangements of Children & Financial Arrangements

-How a Lawyer Can Help
+How a Specialist Divorce Lawyer Can Help

 Even when couples agree to pursue a Divorce by Mutual Agreement (DMA) and have settled all terms, having your own lawyer can be highly beneficial.
 Your lawyer plays a crucial role in ensuring that you understand your rights and fully grasp the implications of the settlement terms, particularly regarding asset division and childcare arrangements.
 Having legal guidance not only prevents oversights and misunderstandings, but also can help to prepare parties for any potential future contingencies to reduce the likelihood of needing to return to Court.
 This guidance not only prevents oversights and misunderstandings but also prepares parties for any potential future contingencies.